Senate Filibuster You wish to estimate, with 99% confidence, the ... | Channels for Pearson+

 Recommended video:

-The confidence level indicates the degree of certainty that the population parameter lies within a specified interval around the sample estimate.
-A 99% confidence level means that if the same sampling method were repeated multiple times, 99% of the calculated intervals would contain the true population proportion.
-This concept is essential for understanding the reliability of the estimate derived from the sample.
+A confidence interval is a range of values, derived from sample statistics, that is likely to contain the population parameter with a specified level of confidence.
+In this case, a 99% confidence level indicates that if the same sampling method were repeated multiple times, 99% of the calculated intervals would contain the true population proportion, providing a measure of reliability for the estimate.

 Recommended video: